Easy Brownie Bowl Sundaes

 - Smashing with the 2nd muffin tin AFTER baking typically just condenses and smashes the brownie cups flat in the tins.
 If you try this method – be gentle.

 - Still struggling?
 We found a pan that was built for you!
-Check out this Wilton Dessert Cup pan!
-For just around $8 this pan can make all of your brownie dreams come true!😉
+Check out this dessert Cup pan!
+This pan can make all of your brownie dreams come true!😉

 Note: If you have a problem with your brownie recipe or your pans and things don’t seem to work, you can always try the Chocolate Chip Cookie Bowls below, but switch out the dough with this “brownie like” Double Chocolate Cookies recipe.
 They work like a charm!